Name

 [-a TEXT] | [--author TEXT]

-By default, we assume that the USER environment variable is set to the ID of the author creating the script.
+By default, we assume that the USER environment variable is set to the ID of the NST author creating the script.
 You can use this option to force the author ID to a specific value (if you are logged in as someone else).

 [-r FILENAME] | [--root FILENAME]

-In order to create the necessary files, we need to know where the top most directory of the source code is located on the system.
+In order to create the necessary files, we need to know where the top most directory of the NST source code is located on the system.
 If you omit this argument, we will attempt to find it by first checking the current directory and then recursively checking the parent directories.
-You only need to specify this command line argument if you run the script from a directory outside of the source code.
+You only need to specify this command line argument if you run the script from a directory outside of the NST source code.

 [-c FILENAME] | [--config FILENAME]